 And I’ve been making them every year since.

 You guys, they SMELL just like the holidays!
-Totally puts me in the spirit. ❤️
+Totally puts me in the spirit. ❤️ (Same goes for these ginger snaps; such a classic holiday cookie!)

 The cinnamon, ginger and cloves just perfume out as they are baking in the oven and your whole kitchen starts to smell amazing.